nagasudhirpulla/taming_python/blog/skills/logging.md

 ## Why logging
 * Logging can help to achieve observability of the performance and security of the application
 * Errors can be debugged easy by looking at generated logs
-* Evolution of the application state can be easily
+* Evolution of the application state can be traced with logs
+* Security and performance issues can be addressed easily by analyzing the logs

 ### Main Code